The Hidden Sugar in These 'Healthy' Kids' Snacks: Be Informed

 Mums and dads, the key to ensuring your little one grows up healthy and strong is sticking to balance in all things you offer them.
 When it comes to food, ensure you check the labels, which indicate nutritional content, very carefully.

-According to the Centers for Disease Control, here are some of the ingredients in popular snacks that are actually additives and hidden sugar:
+According to the Centers for Disease Control and Prevention (CDC), here are some of the ingredients in popular snacks that are actually additives and hidden sugar:

 Brown sugar, corn sweetener, corn syrup, dextrose, fructose, glucose, high-fructose corn syrup, honey, lactose, malt syrup, maltose, molasses, raw sugar, and sucrose.